 A seat belt is your best protection in all types of collisions.
-Airbags supplement seat belts, but airbags are designed to inflate only in a severe frontal collision.
-So even with airbags, make sure you and your passengers always wear your seat belts, and wear them properly.
-(See page 13.)
+Airbags supplement seat belts, but airbags are designed to inflate only in a moderate to severe frontal collision.
+So even though your car is equipped with airbags, make sure you and your passengers always wear your seat belts, and wear them properly.
+(See page 15.)